zudello/zudello-knowledge-base/Knowledge Base/91 NEEDS WORK Sales Module/NEEDS WORK Sales overview.md

 ## Managing purchasing workflows

-The Purchasing module supports your complete purchasing workflow from initial request through to payment processing.
+The Purchasing module supports your complete purchasing workflow from initial request to payment processing.
 This includes:

 - Uploading and converting quotes
 - Creating and approving requisitions